Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Operator Bias Reduction via the -wide Replacement Walk

 This section establishes our key technical result which states that given any initial \emph{operator valued function} of constant bias $< 1$, we amplify the bias in an almost optimal way.
 This generalizes the analysis of Ta-Shma~\cite{Ta-Shma17} from \emph{scalar} valued functions to \emph{operator} valued functions.

 \begin{restatable}[Operator Generalization of Theorem 24~\cite{Ta-Shma17}]{theorem}{OpAmp} Fix integers $t \ge s \ge 1$.
-Let $X$ be any $d_1$-regular graph\footnote{With $d_1$ a power of $2$.} and $Y$ be any $d_2$-regular Cayley graph on $\mathbb{F}_2^{s\log d_1}$.
-Let $\cW_t$ be the collection of length $t$ walks on the $s$-wide replacement product of $X$ and $Y$.
+Let $X$ be any $d_1$-regular graph {(with $d_1$ a power of $2$)}, and $Y$ be any $d_2$-regular Cayley graph on $\mathbb{F}_2^{s\log d_1}$.
+Let $\sW_t$ be the collection of length $t$ walks on the $s$-wide replacement product of $X$ and $Y$.
 Let $\calH$ be a Hilbert space.
 For any operator valued function $\matr f \colon V_X \to \mathcal{L}(\cH)$, satisfying $\max_{x \in V_X} \opnorm{\matr f (x)\,} \le 1$ and $ \opnorm{\Ex{x \in V_X}{ \matr f (x)\, } } := \lambda_0 \le~ \lambda(Y)^2 - 2 \lambda(X)$, we have

-Furthermore, the size of the collection is $|\cW_t| = |X| \cdot d_1^s \cdot d_2^{t}$. \end{restatable}
+Furthermore, the size of the collection is $|\sW_t| = |X| \cdot d_1^s \cdot d_2^{t}$. \end{restatable}

 \begin{remark} Note that there is an inherent trade-off between the spectral bound amplification (on the operator norm), and the degree bound (on the number of walks), which causes the suboptimality in how close this technique lets us approach the Ramanujan bound.
-As in~\cite{Ta-Shma17}, the $o(1)$ term we obtain from the bound above is $(1/\log(1/\lambda))^c$ for some $c >0$ (see~\cref{lemma:almost_ram_exp_1} for the precise computation). \end{remark}
+As in~\cite{Ta-Shma17}, the $o_\lambda(1)$ term we obtain from the bound above is $(1/\log(1/\lambda))^c$ for some $c >0$ (see~\cref{lemma:almost_ram_exp_1} for the precise computation). \end{remark}

-The rest of this section is planned as follows.
-In \cref{sec:s_wide_replacement_prod}, we recall the $s$-wide replacement product and describe random walks on it.
-Then, in~\cref{sec:simulation}, we formalize the distributions we work with and reprove the result that if $Y$ is a Cayley graph over any product group of appropriate size\footnote{Any product group of the form $G^s$ with $\abs{G}=d_1$ can be used in the $s$-wide construction and it satisfies this \emph{compatible} property.
-Note that in~\cref{theo:ta-shma_main} we used $G=\F_2^{\log_2(d_1)}$.} then it is \emph{compatible}, \ie it enables the transfer of pseudorandomness from $Y$ to $X$.
+\paragraph{Section Outline} In \cref{sec:s_wide_replacement_prod}, we recall the $s$-wide replacement product and describe random walks on it.
+Then, in~\cref{sec:simulation}, we formalize the distributions we work with and reprove the result that if $Y$ is a Cayley graph over any product group of appropriate size, then it enables the transfer of pseudorandomness from $Y$ to $X$.
 The key generalization to operator valued functions is established in \cref{lem:operator_walk} which is identical in spirit to \cref{eqn:connect}.
 In~\cref{subsec:norm_decay}, we then finish the amplification analysis in a manner similar to~\cite{Ta-Shma17}.
 In \cref{sec:parameters}, we provide details about instantiating the setup by explicitly constructing the graphs we need.